WICG/PEPC/explainer.md

 ### 1. No Platform Changes
 One option was to simply encourage developers to adopt current best practices by using existing HTML buttons and JavaScript APIs to trigger permission requests.
 This would involve promoting patterns through articles and communications.
+- **Advantages:** Minimal development effort for browsers; relies on existing, familiar developer practices.
-- Disadvantages: This approach offers no signal or guarantee of the user's intent to the user agent, meaning browsers would remain defensive against permission abuse.
+- **Disadvantages:** This approach offers no signal or guarantee of the user's intent to the user agent, meaning browsers would remain defensive against permission abuse.
 It also places the full burden of user experience design on the site, leading to potential inconsistencies and suboptimal experiences, especially for resource-constrained development teams.

 ### 2. Improving Existing Usage-Triggered Permission Request Journeys
 We considered improving the existing model where permission requests are triggered directly by the use of a capability (e.g., `getUserMedia()` triggering a camera permission).
 While improvements to this journey are always possible and are intended to be explored in parallel, there are inherent limitations.

+For example a centered prompt could be implemented today (for user agents which don’t use a centered prompt) and it would drastically decrease the amount of missed prompts, but this would automatically increase permission prompt annoyance, especially if they are unwanted by the user.

+Similarly user agents could allow sites to recover from a permanently blocked state, but as long as this recovery path does require that the user initiate it, it will end-up resulting in more permission prompts from sites that were permanently blocked and the user’s decision not being respected.
+- **Advantages:**
+  - **Developer Familiarity:** Developers are already accustomed to triggering permission requests via existing JavaScript APIs, offering a straightforward initial implementation.
+  - **Reduced Browser Overhead:** This approach avoids the overhead for browsers of implementing and maintaining a new HTML element with specific rendering and styling constraints.
+  - **Better recovery UX:** Allows for better recovery UX from sites as well as less unintentionally missed prompts.

 - **Disadvantages:**
-  - **Accessibility:** Native HTML elements, like the proposed `<permission>`  element, are accessible by default, offering built-in roles and keyboard interactions.
-While JavaScript solutions can be made accessible, this requires additional developer effort.
+  - **Increased Annoyance & Spam Potential:** Without a strong signal of user intent, improving existing permission UIs (e.g., enabling easier recovery or centralizing prompts) risks encouraging more frequent and unwanted requests from abusive sites, leading to user fatigue and frustration.
+  - **Context:** While sites can provide context, the `<permission>`  element ensures consistent context through its browser-controlled UI and labels.
   -  **User Intent:** JavaScript-triggered UI cannot reliably capture user intent in the same robust way as the `<permission>`  element, as user gestures are easily gamed by malicious sites.
-  - **Context:** While sites can provide context, the `<permission>`  element ensures consistent context through its browser-controlled UI and labels.
   - **Reconsideration:** It's difficult for browsers to safely allow users to reconsider past permission denials with usage-driven UI, as it could enable spammy behavior.
 Guiding users through complex browser or OS settings for reconsideration places a significant, often unsuccessful, burden on developers and users.
+  - **Accessibility:** Native HTML elements, like the proposed `<permission>`  element, are accessible by default, offering built-in roles and keyboard interactions.
+While JavaScript solutions can be made accessible, this requires additional developer effort.

 ### 3. Separating the Proposal (Intent Signal vs. UI Improvements)
 An alternative was to split this proposal into two: one for improving the user intent signal and another for permission prompt UI improvements.
+- **Advantages:** Allows independent iteration on intent signals and UI; potential for faster adoption of individual components.
 - **Disadvantages:** The UI improvements are integral to understanding the full benefits of a strong user intent signal.
 Visualizing how user agents can act on this signal is necessary to evaluate the overall usefulness of the proposal, even without prescribing specific UI models.

 ### 4. Extending an Existing HTML Element